Acupuncture for Psoriasis: Is It Effective? | MyPsoriasisTeam

 Acupuncture for Psoriasis Skin Clearance

-Acupuncture is unlikely to lead to complete skin clearance of psoriasis (when all evidence of psoriasis from the skin is gone), although research suggests it may help.
+For those asking, “Can acupuncture help psoriasis?” it’s important to know that acupuncture is unlikely to help you achieve complete skin clearance of psoriasis (when all evidence of psoriasis from the skin is gone).
+But some research suggests it may help.
 A meta-analysis of six studies (522 total participants) of people with plaque psoriasis showed acupuncture led to some improvement.
 Specifically, participants showed improved results on the Psoriasis Area Severity Index (PASI) and had a decreased rate of relapse.

-Anecdotally, some people reported improvements in their skin condition after trying acupuncture.
-One MyPsoriasisTeam member shared, “I have done 10 acupuncture treatments and the change is amazing!
+Some people have reported improvements in their skin condition after trying acupuncture.
+One MyPsoriasisTeam member shared, “I have done 10 acupuncture treatments, and the change is amazing!
 My plaques are at least 50 percent gone, if not more!”
-Another member reported, “I've only had five acupuncture treatments and noticed the spots of psoriasis are less itchy, flaky, lighter in color, and starting to shrink in size.”
+Another member reported, “I’ve only had five acupuncture treatments and noticed the spots of psoriasis are less itchy and flaky, lighter in color, and starting to shrink in size.”

-For some people with psoriasis, however, acupuncture did not help.
-“I tried acupuncture for 18 months and it didn't work for me,” one member reported.
-“I have had acupuncture and it didn't change my psoriasis,” said another.
+For some people with psoriasis, however, acupuncture didn’t help.
+“I tried acupuncture for 18 months and it didn’t work for me,” one member reported.
+“I have had acupuncture and it didn’t change my psoriasis,” said another.

 Acupuncture for Other Psoriasis Symptoms